 Onassis Cardiac Surgery Greece, Department of Pharmacology, University of Patras, Greece

-Konstantinos E. Farsalinos, M.D., is a research fellow at the Onassis Cardiac Surgery Center in Athens, Greece, and at the Department of Pharmacy, University of Patras-Greece and at the National School of Public Health-Greece.
+Konstantinos E. Farsalinos, M.D., is a research fellow at the Onassis Cardiac Surgery Center in Athens-Greece, at the Department of Pharmacy, University of Patras-Greece and at the National School of Public Health-Greece.
 He is specialized in echocardiography and in smoking and tobacco harm reduction research.
 He has received a scholarship from the Greek Society of Cardiology and performed research on cardiovascular imaging in Catholic University of Leuven, Belgium.
 He was the lead researcher in Intervendor Study, a joint research project of the European and American Societies of Echocardiography.
-He has been conducting laboratory, clinical and epidemiological research on smoking, tobacco harm reduction and e-cigarettes as principle investigator since 2011.
+He has been conducting laboratory, clinical and epidemiological research on smoking, tobacco harm reduction and e-cigarettes as a principal investigator since 2011.
 Examples of his work include the first study on the cytotoxic effects of e-cigarette vapor on cultured cells and the immediate effects of e-cigarette use on cardiac function and coronary circulation.
 He ran a worldwide online survey of almost 20,000 vapers (users of e-cigarettes) identifying patterns of use and experience with e-cigarettes among consumers, published in 2014.
 He also co-authored the first systematic review on e-cigarette safety, published in 2014.
 He has analyzed patterns of e-cigarette use based on large European and US population surveys (Eurobarometer, National Youth Tobacco Survey).
 Additionally, he is performing research work on heated tobacco products.
-His research findings have been presented in major international scientific congresses and his research was used in preparing the regulatory framework on e-cigarettes by the European Union.
-As of 2016, he has published more than 40 studies and articles in international peer-reviewed scientific journals about smoking, tobacco harm reduction, and e-cigarettes.
+His research findings have been presented in major international scientific congresses and his studies were used in preparing the regulatory framework on e-cigarettes by the European Union.
+As of late 2018, he has published more than 70 studies and articles in international peer-reviewed scientific journals about smoking, tobacco harm reduction, and e-cigarettes.
 He was the handling editor and author in a book titled “Analytical assessment of e-cigarettes”, published by Elsevier in 2017.

 Competing Interest: For some of the studies, the institution has received funding from e-cigarette companies.
 None of the researchers received any compensation for participating to the studies.